ViniciusCLoeblein/ViniciusCLoeblein/README.md

 ### About me

-My name is Vinicius, I am a 22-year-old Full Stack Developer with 3 years of professional experience at a Pleno level.
-Currently, I am studying Systems Development Analysis in college to enhance my knowledge and refine my skills further.
+My name is Vinicius, and I am a 23-year-old Tech Lead and Full Stack Developer with 3 years of professional experience in software development.
+Currently, I am studying Systems Development Analysis in college to further expand my knowledge and continuously refine my technical and leadership skills.

-In my role as a developer, I leverage my expertise to design and build effective solutions for complex challenges, focusing on both frontend and backend development.
-I am passionate about creating innovative and scalable applications that deliver meaningful value.
+In my role, I combine hands-on development expertise with leadership responsibilities, helping guide teams and drive the delivery of effective solutions for complex challenges.
+I have experience across both frontend and backend development, with a strong focus on building scalable, innovative, and high-quality applications that create meaningful impact.

+As a technology professional, I am passionate about continuous improvement, problem-solving, and fostering collaboration within development teams.
+I enjoy contributing not only through coding but also by helping define strategies, mentoring team members, and improving development processes.

-My professional goal is to advance to a Sênior Developer position, continually honing my skills and taking on more complex and impactful projects.
+My professional goal is to continue growing as a leader and technology specialist, taking on increasingly complex challenges and contributing to impactful projects that create value for both businesses and users.

-In my free time, I enjoy learning new technologies and improving my proficiency in modern frameworks and programming languages.
-This continuous learning fuels my professional growth and keeps me up to date with the latest trends in software development.
+In my free time, I enjoy exploring new technologies and improving my knowledge of modern frameworks and programming languages.
+Staying up to date with industry trends is something that motivates me and supports my professional evolution.

-To maintain a balanced life, I dedicate time to hobbies such as playing video games, which sharpen my problem-solving skills and strategic thinking, as well as enjoying movies and TV series for relaxation.
+To maintain a balanced lifestyle, I also enjoy playing video games, which help strengthen strategic thinking and problem-solving skills, as well as watching movies and TV series to relax and recharge.

-I am committed to professional excellence and personal growth, always striving to be the best version of myself.
-With dedication and passion for technology, I look forward to contributing to impactful projects and embracing future opportunities with enthusiasm.
+I am committed to professional excellence and personal growth, always striving to become the best version of myself.
+With dedication, curiosity, and passion for technology, I look forward to embracing new opportunities and contributing to meaningful and innovative projects.
 <br>

 ## Techs